corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/walk-through-diamonds.md

 - building
 - against
 - release
-title: Diamonds - an example of non-fungible, evolvable tokens using the SDK
+title: Diamonds as tokens - non-fungible, evolvable tokens using the Token SDK
 ---

-In this example, the Token SDK is used to create a non-fungible, evolvable token for diamonds.
+In this example workflow, the Token SDK is used to create a non-fungible, evolvable token for diamonds.
 A diamond cannot be split and merged, but its value and other attributes can evolve over time.

 ## The story so far...

 Denise is a diamond dealer.
 Her client, Alice wants to buy a diamond and then sell it to Bob.
 Bob is keen to sell the diamond to Charlie.

 Before the diamond can change hands, it must be subject to an official grading report.
-The grading report is maintained by GIC.
+The grading report is maintained by GIC, and contains grading information about the diamond - it does not contain information about the holder of the diamond.

 The token SDK is used to create a token for the non-fungible asset, along with the required commands to ensure that the token can be bought and sold with an up-to-date record in the grading report.